Samsung Neo QLED QN70F / QN74F / QN77F vs Samsung Q7F

 Yes

-Unfortunately, there are some drawbacks.
-The lack of support for Dolby Vision mode is not surprising – it’s a standard with Samsung.
-However, the absence of the HGiG feature is much more disappointing.
-Worse still, it was removed with a software update, which may leave users who previously relied on it quite puzzled.
+Unfortunately, there are also some drawbacks.
+The lack of support for Dolby Vision mode is not surprising – that is a standard at Samsung.
+But the absence of the HGiG feature is much more disappointing.
+What's worse, it was removed by a software update, which may come as a shock to users who previously relied on it.
 Without HGiG, it is impossible to manually set the maximum HDR brightness from the console, resulting in some games appearing slightly washed out – especially if the television misinterprets the tonal range.
-Why Samsung, a brand that has set standards for gaming features for years, decided to take such a step is hard to say.
-At the time of writing this review, the tested television was running on software version 1110 – and frankly, if you care about full support for gamers, it’s better to hold off on updates for the time being.
+Why did Samsung, a brand that has set the standards for gaming features for years, choose to take such a step?
+It's hard to say.
+At the time of writing this review, the tested television was running on software version 1110 – and to be honest, if you care about full support for gamers, it’s better to temporarily refrain from updates.

-Features for gamers in the Samsung Q7F is a topic that evokes quite a lot of mixed feelings.
-On the one hand – no sensible person expected miracles here, as it is after all a 60 Hz television and it was clear from the start that it would not be a device for squeezing the maximum out of a console or PC.
+The features for gamers in the Samsung Q7F is a topic that evokes a lot of mixed emotions.
+On one hand – no sensible person expected miracles here, after all, it is a 60 Hz television and it was clear from the start that this would not be hardware for squeezing the maximum out of a console or PC.
 On the other hand, since the manufacturer promised specific solutions in promotional materials, it is natural that we wanted to see them in practice.
-At the outset, it’s quite decent.
-The automatic game mode (ALLM) works, so there’s no need to manually fiddle with the settings; the console automatically switches the television to low-latency mode.
+Initially, it’s quite good.
+The automatic game mode (ALLM) works, so there’s no need to manually fiddle with settings; the console switches the television to low-latency mode itself.
 Additionally, we have the Game Bar, which looks impressive and allows you to check a few basic parameters without leaving the game.
 And this is where the good news ends.

 The biggest problem with the Q7F is VRR, or rather its absence.
-Yes, an appropriate icon appears in the menu, and you can even see it in the Game Bar, but throughout the entire test, the feature remained inactive and could not be enabled in any way.
-The situation with HGiG is even more painful; this option was indeed available at the beginning, but after a software update, it completely vanished, which is simply unprofessional.
-Therefore, the Q7F is only suited for the absolute basics.
-Of course, you can turn on the console, play some calmer titles, and enjoy low input lag, but if someone is counting on more advanced features that the manufacturer promised, they will be disappointed.
-This is not a television to buy with gaming in mind, and it's better to be aware of that before making a purchase.
+Indeed, the relevant icon appears in the menu, it can even be seen in the Game Bar, but throughout the entire test, the function remained inactive and could not be activated in any way.
+The issue with HGiG is even more painful; this option was actually available at the beginning, but after the software update, it disappeared completely, which is simply irresponsible.
+Therefore, the Q7F is only suitable for absolute basics.
+Sure, one can turn on the console, play more relaxed titles, and enjoy low input lag, but if someone is counting on more advanced features that the manufacturer promised, they will be disappointed.
+This is not a television that one buys with gaming in mind, and it’s better to be aware of this before making a purchase.

 Input lag